 Lucky for us residents, the City is not only committed to preserving the green space we already have but to creating more leisure space for residents.
-For example, for each development project downtown, a developer must either donate parkland — if the site is large enough — or pay into the Parkland Dedication Fund, which uses the money to create new parks and refurbish existing ones.
-Pretty spectacular, eh?
+For example, for each downtown development project, a developer must either donate parkland — if the site is large enough — or pay into the Parkland Dedication Fund, which uses the money to create new parks and refurbish existing ones.

-In October 2017, the Government handed over more land to be protected under Parks Canada.
+In October 2017, the Government handed over additional land for protection under Parks Canada.
 The agreement transfers 6.5 square km of land from the province to Parks Canada for Rouge National Urban Park.
 Read the Toronto Star article here.

-With all this green space speckled throughout the GTA, it means that ‘getting away from it all’ is an easier task than you might think.
+With all this green space scattered throughout the GTA, ‘getting away from it all’ is easier than you might think.
 Given the City’s extensive park system of ravines, parks, and dedicated conservation areas, you can get lost among the trees with ease!
 Three that we particularly enjoy are Dufferin Grove Park, Sorauren Park, and Lytton Park.

-For those who fancy a walk in the woods, you’ll want to explore these trail systems.
+For those who fancy a walk in the woods, these trail systems are worth exploring.

 The Long-Awaited East Don Trail

-The East Don Trail was to be done in two phases; Phase 1 was completed last year, and Phase 2 is to be fully completed by the end of this year.
+The East Don Trail was to be done in two phases; Phase 1 construction was completed last year.
 The phases incorporate a number of bridges and bank stabilization to protect against erosion.

-It offers a close-up, immersive experience in nature, with some incredible views of the area ecosystem, including woodland animals, foliage, fauna, and birds.
+It offers a close-up, immersive experience of nature, with incredible views of the area’s ecosystem, including woodland animals, foliage, and birds.
 The views of the East Don River can’t be beaten either.

 There are three stretches to this trail.
 The Phase 2 portion that has just opened spans nearly 2 km, running east-west from Wigmore Park to the existing East Don Trail, just north of the Wynford Heights Crescent entry point.
 The trail intertwines with the Metrolinx Rail corridor.